 - Itagüí: Barrio San Fernando, sector La Raya, Central Mayorista.

-Also, there is a Colombia Scopolamine Victims & Alerts group on Facebook.
+Furthermore, there is a Colombia Scopolamine Victims & Alerts group on Facebook.
 This group is intended to help share and spread information about scopolamine incidents in Colombia.
 Victims commonly share their experiences in this group.

 The Bottom Line: Scopolamine (Devil’s Breath)